-For example, if you begin the program in Fall 2010, then you would come to campus for the Bootcamp in Summer 2011.
-Participation in Summer Bootcamp allows WKU faculty to evaluate clinical skills and preparedness for externships.
+For example, if you begin the program in Fall 2014, then you would come to campus for the Bootcamp in Summer 2015.
+Participation in Summer Clinical Internship (often referred to as Bootcamp) allows WKU faculty to evaluate clinical skills and preparedness for externships.
 For that reason, successful completion is mandatory in order to continue on to the externship experience; attendance is not optional.
 For detailed information regarding clinical requirements, please explore the Clinical Experience tab at the top of this page.

-Full-time students can complete the program within 2 years (including summers) following the recommended course sequence.
+Full-time students can complete the program within 2 1/2 years (including winter and summer terms) following the recommended course sequence.
 Part-time students could expect to finish the coursework in 3-4 years.
-University policy requires that students complete their graduate program within 6 years.This time period begins with the first graduate course applicable, therefore, transferring graduate credit would need to be limited to 4 years prior to beginning this program.
+University policy requires that students complete their graduate program within 6 years.This time period begins with the first graduate course applicable, therefore, transferring graduate credit would need to be limited to 3 years prior to beginning this program.